JoshuaMHardy/ovo/docs/source/user_guide/installation.md

 # OVO Installation

 ### 1. Prerequisites

+Make sure you have the following software installed:

 - **Python** (Python 3.13 recommended, at least 3.9)
 - **Java** (OpenJDK 21-24 recommended, at least 17)